 How can bismuth (Bi) based alloys such as GaBiNAs, InGaBiAs, etc. offer large spin-orbit coupling.
 Can we realize highly efficient telecomm wavelength devices with reduced temperature sensitivity and supressed Auger losses?

 My theory and modeling work is based on the following methods:

-Strain energy minimization by using atomistic valence force field method.
+Strain relaxation based on atomistic valence force field method.

-Optical transition strengths from the Fermi's Golden Rule.
+Interband optical transition strengths from the Fermi's Golden rule.